XiaHaochong98/Cradle_OSWorld/README.md

     "skill_steps": [
         "skill1(args1,args2)"
     ],
-    "reason": "summary of the reason to chose the skill or sequence of skills", "__comments__": "skill_steps is a list of skills that gpt should choose from, reason is the summary of the reason to chose the skill or sequence of skills."
+    "reasoning": "summary of the reasoning to chose the skill or sequence of skills", "__comments__": "skill_steps is a list of skills that gpt should choose from, reasoning is the summary of the reasoning to chose the skill or sequence of skills."
 }

 # 1. type: str, the type of the prompt, should be "decision_making"

 # 2. skill_steps: list of str, the sequence of function expression that GPT-4V chose

-# 3. reason: str, summary of the reason to chose the action or sequence of actions
+# 3. reasoning: str, summary of the reasoning to chose the action or sequence of actions

 # 4. __comments__: str, comments for the output_example
 ```